 A: When GLBBS receives a violation notice, the President notifies the network user that they must remove or disable access to the infringing material on their computer; otherwise, their network connection will be turned off.
 Upon a second notification to a student, network access for their personal computer will be suspended, and the matter will be referred to the Executive Board for appropriate disciplinary action.
 Upon a second notification to faculty or staff, the Executive Board or the College’s General Counsel (respectively) will determine the action to be taken.
 GLBBS will terminate network access for anyone who repeatedly infringes on the rights of copyright holders.

 Q: How do I ensure I’m in compliance with the law?

 A: Don’t install P2P applications on your computer.
 If you download or distribute copyrighted material, even unknowingly, you may be faced with campus disciplinary or legal action.
 Secure your wireless router.
 You can be held responsible for any illegal activity, even unknowingly, that occurs on your unsecured router.

 Q: What are the consequences if I get caught?

 A: Great Lakes Boat Building School receives notices from RIAA, DMCA and other content owners that copyrighted material has been infringed by a user on the college network.
 Once the user is verified, the user is forwarded a copy of the notice and is ordered to cease and desist any illegal activity.
 If a subpoena is issued by the RIAA, by law, GLBBS is required to provide the identity of alleged infringers.
 You then risk further legal action.
-Offenders will be referred to the Executive Director.
+Offenders will be referred to the President.
 Depending on the severity of the offense, disciplinary action can range from termination of GLBBS network privileges to expulsion from the college.
 Additionally, there may be Civil and Criminal Penalties for Violation of Federal Copyright Law.